Genesys Cloud support of 10DLC (10-Digit Long Code)

 Do these changes only apply to SMS or is MMS affected too?

 These changes apply to both SMS and MMS.
-Throughput limits and surcharges for MMS vary by use case.
+Outbound limits and surcharges for MMS vary by use case.

 Do these changes apply to toll-free numbers as well?